Chapter 13.08

 (1) Any gasoline, benzene, naphtha, fuel oil, or other flammable or explosive liquid, solid or gas;

-(2) Any waters or wastes containing toxic or poisonous solids, liquids, or gases in sufficient quantity, either singly or by interaction with other wastes to injure or interfere with any sewage treatment process, constitute a hazard to humans or animals, create a public nuisance, or create any hazard to the receiving waters of the sewage treatment plant, including, but not limited to, cyanides in excess of two mg/l as CN in the wastes as discharged to the public sewer;
+(2) Any waters or wastes containing toxic or poisonous solids, liquids, or gases in sufficient quantity, either singly or by interaction with other wastes, to injure or interfere with any sewage treatment process, constitute a hazard to humans or animals, create a public nuisance, or create any hazard to the receiving waters of the sewage treatment plant, including, but not limited to, cyanides in excess of two mg/l as CN in the wastes as discharged to the public sewer;

 (3) Any waters or wastes having a pH lower than 5.5, or having any other corrosive property capable of causing damage or hazard to structures, equipment, and personnel of the sewage works;

 (4) Solid or viscous substances in quantities or of such size capable of causing obstruction to the flow in sewers, or other interference with the proper operation of the sewage works, such as, but not limited to, ashes, cinders, sand, mud, straw, shavings, metal, glass, rags, feathers, tar, plastics, wood, unground garbage, whole blood, paunch manure, hair and fleshings, entrails and paper dishes, cups, milk containers, etc., either whole or ground by garbage grinders.
 (Ord.
+1196 § 1, 2024; Ord.
 990 § 1, 2007; Ord.
 624 Art.
 5 (§§ 1 – 3), 1986).

 13.08.170 Prohibited discharges – Wastes prohibited by superintendent.

 (a) No person shall discharge or cause to be discharged the substances described in subsection (b) of this section, materials, waters or wastes if it appears likely in the opinion of the superintendent that such wastes can harm either the sewers, sewage treatment process, or equipment, have an adverse effect on the receiving stream, or can otherwise endanger life, limb, public property, or constitute a nuisance.
-In forming his opinion as to the acceptability of these wastes, the superintendent will give consideration to such factors as to quantities of subject wastes in relation to flows and velocities in the sewers, materials of the sewage treatment plant, degree of treatability of wastes in the sewage treatment plant, and other pertinent factors.
+In forming his opinion as to the acceptability of these wastes, the superintendent will give consideration to such factors as quantities of subject wastes in relation to flows and velocities in the sewers, materials of the sewage treatment plant, degree of treatability of wastes in the sewage treatment plant, and other pertinent factors.

 (b) The substances prohibited are: